 Where relevant and proportional, a Sustainable Procurement Plan (SPP) shall be developed.
 The development of a SPP will be of most benefit during the Concept, Assessment and Design phases but can also be usefully employed through life at strategic points such as a refit.
 The Sustainable Procurement Guide and Toolkit; provide guidance and support tools.
 The Sustainable Procurement Plan is detailed at Step 1 of the Sustainable Procurement Toolkit.

 The maturity of the project will dictate the level of information available during the production of the EMP.
 However, as the programme matures and progresses through the CADMID/T lifecycle, the EMP should be updated to accurately reflect the project and environmental activities to be undertaken (EMP09 Continuous Review).
 The EMP must document how, who, what and when activities will be undertaken in order to meet the requirements of ASEMS.

 The EMP shall be proportionate and relative to anticipated environmental impacts.
 For example, a relatively concise EMP is entirely acceptable where the product, system or service is environmentally benign or its impacts and risks are small when compared to domestic household activity.
 Conversely, a full, complete and well referenced EMP shall be appropriate where significant environmental impacts are anticipated.
-Project Teams shall approach the EMP in a proportionate and relative manner.
-The Project Team should make use of ASEMS Proportionality Guidance to assist with establishing scope, boundaries, depth and breadth for environmental management activities.
+Delivery Teams shall approach the EMP in a proportionate and relative manner.
+The Delivery Team should make use of ASEMS Proportionality Guidance to assist with establishing scope, boundaries, depth and breadth for environmental management activities.

 The EMP is a ‘live’ document that shall be maintained, reviewed and updated in accordance with the Continual Review Procedure detailed in Environmental Management Procedure EMP 09 Continuous Review (this will help to identify when, and if, the Plan needs to be reviewed).
 As a minimum, this should be at: